Probate Q&A Series

 • Form W-9 secures each recipient’s taxpayer identification number and certification.

-• Failure to return a W-9 triggers mandatory 24% backup withholding under federal law.
+• Failure to return a W-9 when required can trigger 24% backup withholding under federal law.

 • North Carolina law empowers the personal representative to collect necessary tax information (N.C.
 Gen. Stat. § 28A-15-1).